ckormanyos/wide-integer/README.md

 or `uint96_t` composed of three 32-bit limbs, or other similar types can be readily synthesized with wide-integer.

-Wide-integer also features basic realizations of several elementary and number theoretical functions such as root finding, random distribution, Miller-Rabin primality testing, greatest common denominator (GCD), least common multiplier (LCM),
+wide-integer also features basic realizations of several elementary and number theoretical functions such as root finding, random distribution, Miller-Rabin primality testing, greatest common denominator (GCD), least common multiplier (LCM),